The-European-Avengers/pizza-i4-architecture-group2/src/production-line/PL-OVERVIEW.md

 - `freezer-machine`
 - `freezer-machine-done`
 - `oven-machine`
-- `oven-machine`
 - `oven-machine-done`
 - `packaging-machine`
 - `packaging-machine-done`

+### Order Tracking Topics

+Additionally, the following Kafka topics are used to track complete orders and measure their latency:

+- `order-stack` – Stores incoming orders from customers in a queue.
+When the Order Processing service receives multiple orders, it stores them in this topic to be processed sequentially.
+Once the production line completes the current order, it proceeds to the next order in the stack.
+Future enhancements will include priority-based order selection.
+- `order-processing` – The Order Processing service sends a message to this topic when it begins processing an order, including the order ID and start timestamp.
+- `order-done` – The Packaging service sends a message to this topic when the order is complete, including the order ID and end timestamp.

 ## Kafka Messages

-There are two types of messages used in the production line:
+There are two main message types used in the production line:

 ### Pizza Order Message

+- `pizzaId` (int): Unique pizza identifier.
-- `id` (number): Unique order identifier.
+- `orderId` (int): Unique order identifier.
+- `orderSize` (int): Total number of pizzas in the order.
+- `startTimestamp` (long): Timestamp when order processing started.
+- `endTimestamp` (long): Timestamp when order processing ended.
-- `msgDesc` (string): Description of the message.
+- `msgDesc` (string): Description of the current processing step.
 - `sauce` (string): Sauce type (e.g., `"tomato"`, `"pesto"`).
 - `baked` (boolean): Whether the pizza has been baked.
 - `cheese` (array of strings): List of cheese toppings.